- FindLaw /

 Name Your LLC

-Choosing a memorable and unique name would be best to help your business stand out from the competition.
-To comply with Maryland law, your LLC name must be original.
-According to Maryland law, your name must be distinguishable from any other registered Maryland business name.
+Under Md.
+Corporations and Associations Code Ann.§1-504, you must choose a unique name for your LLC that is distinguishable from any other registered Maryland business name.
 Your LLC name should also make it clear that your business is an LLC.
-It must contain language that identifies it as an LLC.
-You can use the full words “limited liability company" if you like.
-Or you can use the abbreviations “L.L.C.", “LLC", “L.C.", or “LC".
+Under Md.
+Corporations and Associations Code Ann.§1-502, the name must contain language that identifies it as an LLC.
+You can use the full words “limited liability company” if you like.
+Or you can use the abbreviations “L.L.C.”, “LLC”, “L.C.”, or “LC”.

-To find out if your LLC name is available, you should conduct a business entity name search at the Maryland Business Express website, Maryland.gov.
-If you have a name in mind but aren't quite ready to form your LLC, you can reserve your LLC name.
-Maryland law allows you to fill out a name reservation application and submit it to the Department of Assessments and Taxation.
+To find out if your LLC name is available, you should conduct a business entity name search at the Maryland Business Express website.
+If you have a name in mind but aren’t quite ready to form your LLC, you can reserve your LLC name.
+Maryland law Md.
+Corporations and Associations Code Ann.§4A-209 allows you to fill out a name reservation application and submit it to the Department of Assessments and Taxation.
 There is a $25 fee for this service.
 This will reserve your name for 30 days.

 You might also want to find out whether your domain name is available.
 Even if you do not launch a website immediately, it can be wise to reserve your domain name.
 This will make it a lot easier for you to start your website when the time comes.